pedroGEOGIScoding/pedroGEOGIScoding/README.md

 ## Hi there 👋

-# 👋 Hi, I'm a FullStack Developer
+# 👋 Hi, I'm a Junior FullStack Developer

 Welcome to my GitHub profile!
 Here you'll find a showcase of my experience, projects, and activity as a passionate FullStack Developer.
 I focus on building robust web applications, contributing to open source, and continuously improving my skills across the stack.